Teen Marijuana Substance Abuse

 - Life altering and/or fatal automobile accidents

-Some teens begin using marijuana without understanding the risks and the harm it can to to them while their brains are minds are not fully developed.
+Some teens begin using marijuana without understanding the risks and harm it causes while their brains are not fully developed.
 Or more often, they make the decision to begin smoking weed or consuming edibles based on misinformation.

 The legalization of marijuana in many states has played a large role in sending a mixed message to young people.
 Teens might believe “if it’s medicine, it must be safe” or “if it’s legal, it must be okay.”